CellProfiler/CellProfiler-Analyst/docs/source/3_properties_file.rst

 Checking your tables
 --------------------
 The following field (optional) tells Classifier whether to check your tables at startup for anomalies such as missing/None/NULL values.
+If yes, a new object table with "_Checked" appended to the original object table name is created.

 .. code-block:: text